 If you need an interpreter for other school related activities, you also need to schedule with the OSD staff.
 Requests for interpreters for other programs or activities offered at Normandale Community College need to be made at least 3 business days in advance.
 Contact OSD@normandale.edu.

 If you will be late or absent from class, you must call the OSD office before the class starts to cancel the interpreter.
 The first time you are late or absent from class without calling the OSD office, you will receive a written reminder.
 If you are late or absent a second time without notifying the OSD office, you must meet with the OSD Director.
 If you are late or absent a third time without notifying the OSD office, your interpreting services could be withdrawn.
 After three absences, an alternative accommodation could be provided instead of an interpreter.

-Alternative format textbooks are available from the publisher as electronic text files that can be read out loud with text-to-speech software (Read&Write Gold provided for free by logging into D2L/Brightspace) or as traditional audio books ordered from Learning Ally.
-Make an appointment with OSD staff to find out how to access this accommodation.
-Register early for classes each semester and meet with OSD staff to determine which textbooks are needed.
+Contact the OSD staff to get a request form.
+Register early for classes each semester and contact OSD staff to inform us which textbooks are needed.
 Request your alternative format textbooks early to ensure you have them by the start of the semester.

 What if I have a concern about my accommodations or access to programs, services, or activities?

-At Normandale, you are responsible for notifying the OSD if the accommodations that have been provided do not meet your needs.
+If the accommodations that have been provided do not meet your needs, you are responsible for notifying the OSD.
+You can schedule a meeting by calling 952-358-8625 or using our Zoom Accommodation Concern or On-Campus Accommodation Concern scheduling websites.
 If you have attempted to resolve issues related to your accommodations but you feel that Normandale has failed to meet your needs, you may file a complaint.
 Complaints generally are about issues such as: